freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/troughs.md

 [Troughs of this type](https://docs.missionpinball.org/en/latest/mechs/troughs/#option-3-older-style-with-two-coils-and-switches-for-each-ball) can be found in older machines from the 80s and early 90s.
 They consist of two parts:

 1. A drain, the ball rolls into when leaving the playfield
-2. A ball stack, where the out of play balls are kept.
+2. A ball stack, where the out of play balls are held.

 In terms of switches, they still include a switch per ball in the stack, but also an additional drain switch to trigger kicking the ball from the drain into the stack.